2019 SMU Mustangs football team: Schedule

-SMU's 2019 schedule will begin with four non-conference games: first on the road against Arkansas State of the Sun Belt Conference, then at home against North Texas of Conference USA, then at home against Texas State, also of the Sun Belt Conference, and finally on the road against cross-town rival TCU of the Big 12 Conference.
-In American Athletic Conference play, the Mustangs will play the other members of the West Division and draw East Carolina, South Florida, and Temple from the East Division.
-They will not play Cincinnati, Connecticut, or UCF as part of the regular season.
+SMU's 2019 schedule would begin with four non-conference games: first on the road against Arkansas State of the Sun Belt Conference, then at home against North Texas of Conference USA, then at home against Texas State, also of the Sun Belt Conference, and finally on the road against cross-town rival TCU of the Big 12 Conference.
+In American Athletic Conference play, the Mustangs would play the other members of the West Division and draw East Carolina, South Florida, and Temple from the East Division.
+They would not play Cincinnati, Connecticut, or UCF as part of the regular season.